Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Introduction

 \section{Introduction}

-Nowadays, cohomology theories have become extremely important tools in Mathematics.
-Cohomology theories of directed graphs (digraphs, for short), in particular, are of central interest for the scientific community, and recent years have witnessed a growth in the popularity of this subject -- see, for example, \cite{happel, IVASHCHENKO1994159,CHEN2001153,Aharoni, turner, Grigoryan_first, govc2021complexes}.
-This is mostly due to applications to various research domains {(in neuroscience and neurological disorders~\cite{lee-discriminativePH, neuro}, in endoscopy analysis~\cite{DUNAEVA201613}, angiography~\cite{angio}, pulmonary diseases~\cite{Brodzki}, finance~\cite{gidea}, fingerprint classification~\cite{giansiracusa}, image classification~\cite{vmv.20171272}, to name few)}, and to the emergence of new tools in Topological Data Analysis employing homological methods, as, for example, persistent homology.
+Cohomology theories of directed graphs (shortly, digraphs) have become extremely important tools, and are, nowadays, of central interest for the mathematical and scientific community.
+This is mainly due to the emergence of new techniques in Topological Data Analysis, which hinge on (co)homological and homotopical methods.